salrashid123/istio_helloworld/README.md

 ##### RBAC Authorization using JWT

-You can apply RBAC policies to prevent access to resources furhter down if you choose The other way is to push the decision further down and use RBAC since all the bit above would do is origin authentication (not authorization).
-The bit above also hinges on the fact that the Alice can't just create a jwt with the `https://svc2` audience unilaterally.
+The other way is to push the allow/deny decision down from Authentication to Authorization by using RBAC.
+The `Policy` based control above is really authentication where we need authorizatoin controls

-The other approach is to add on RBAC to further refine controls.
-We currently have two JWT tokens for Bob:
+Consider we have two JWT tokens for `Bob`

 One with groups
 ```json